AdamSobieski/Narratology/Content/Knowledge.md

 # Knowledge

-Below, an approach is presented for representing strongly-typed structured knowledge, propositional-logical expressions, rules, and queries.
+Below, an approach is presented for representing and working with strongly-typed structured knowledge, propositional-logical expressions, rules, and queries in C#.

 ## Predicates